lexmel/learning-repo/README.md

 # learning-repo
-Dipping my toes into the world of coding
+Dipping my toes into the world of coding!